 3. How-to guide

-Apart from being a great evergreen content example, ‘How-to’ searches are among the highest search volume content on the internet.
-If you want to improve your blog’s SEO ranking, then create ‘how-to’ guides.
+Apart from being an excellent evergreen content example, ‘How-to’ searches are among the highest search volume content on the internet.
+If you want to improve your blog’s SEO ranking, create ‘how-to’ guides.
 Use simple words and choose popular topics.
-For example, ‘How to fold clothes correctly’, ‘How to check one’s body temperature accurately’, etc.
+For example, ‘How to fold clothes correctly,’ ‘How to check one’s body temperature accurately,’ etc.

-While it seems fairly straightforward, it is also extremely effective.
+While this blog content type seems fairly straightforward, it is also extremely effective.
 Most people wish to understand how to make something work for themselves, and this type of content provides them with a direct answer.
 Moreover, they fare far better in the search algorithm, especially if you title your article based on the question you wish to explain.

 4. Video tutorials

 The future of blogging is all visual.
-Video is garnering more engagement than text blogs.
+Video content for blogs is garnering more engagement than text blogs.
 If you want to engage your readers, you have to create video tutorials.
 For example, ‘how to change the phone’s setting’ or ‘how to do a smokey eye makeup look’ can be better explained with a visual demonstration.
 Did you know that 60% of businesses use video as a marketing tool?
-In fact, research shows that people tend to spend 2.6x as much time on pages that have videos as opposed to the ones that don’t.
+Research shows that people tend to spend 2.6x as much time on pages that have videos instead of the ones that don’t.
 Simply put, using this type of content in your marketing is a brilliant opportunity that you should make a point not to miss out on.

-The videos can be tutorials, or vlogs from your day-to-day life, or your travels.
+The videos can be tutorials, vlogs from your day-to-day life, or your travels.
 They could also be simple ‘About Us’ videos that you could promote on other social media platforms as well.
 Whatever videos you make can be put on your blog itself or be linked to another video hosting site.
-Either way, all in all, videos always enhance engagement by catching the viewer’s attention with visual graphics.
+Either way, all types of video content always enhance engagement by catching the viewer’s attention with visual graphics.

 A picture is worth a thousand words.
 Sometimes, using static images to convey a point can be more effective than writing paragraphs about it.
-Your blog could be a single image or a collage of images, depending on the topic.
+Depending on the topic, your blog could be a single image or a collage of images.
 Using images allows the viewer to get a better understanding of the topic.

-Another compelling reason why one should use images alongside their blog posts is that it shows up on Google’s visual searches.
+Another compelling reason to use this type of blog content in their posts is that it shows up on Google’s visual searches.
 The importance of Google’s visual searches cannot be ignored any longer, especially if you wish to be visible in the search results.
 If the images you use in your blog post are appealing and aesthetically pleasing, they can easily appear on Google’s image search.
 This type of content brings more traction to your blog.

 Video blogs are popularly known as vlogs.
 Most vlogs are personal and conversational.
 Some of the most popular vlog topics include a day in my life, get ready with me, and so on.
 According to recent studies, more than 44% of internet users view this type of content every month.

-Travel vlogs, family vlog, or even daily vlogs are especially appealing to audiences due to their casual yet conversational format.
-Because you address the camera directly, it makes the viewer feel connected to you, and they are more likely to keep watching.
-Whether you’re traveling abroad or having a chill night in with friends, the interpersonal nature of the format allows for people to relate to you far better.
+Travel vlogs, family vlogs, or even daily vlogs are especially appealing to audiences due to their conversational yet straightforward format.
+Because you address the camera directly, making the viewer feel connected to you, they are more likely to keep watching.
+Whether you’re traveling abroad or having a chill night in with friends, the format’s interpersonal nature allows people to relate to you far better.

 Personalizing your content grabs more attention.
 It’s enticing to see people live through day-to-day life while dealing with challenges that the viewer might have faced themselves or might face in the future.
-The connection that you build with the viewer will heighten the chances of them being invested in your future content as well.
+The connection you build with the viewer will heighten the chances of them being invested in your future content.

 Don’t underestimate the power of a case study.
 It is one of the most value-packed types of blog content.
-They invoke confidence within the minds of the readers and lead to higher conversations.
+They invoke confidence within the readers’ minds and lead to higher conversations.

 Case studies are a type of blog content that allows you to showcase real-life examples of any selected topic that you choose to cover for your blog.
-Examples always help the reader relate to the story better by adding another element with which they have an easier time connecting.
+Examples always help the reader relate to the story better by adding another element they have an easier time connecting.
 It also makes you seem significantly more authentic due to the tangibility of the example that you provide.

-A couple of questions that you can try to answer with your case studies could be, ‘how you solved the problem your customer was going through’ or ‘what needs of the customer did you fulfil?’
+A couple of questions that you can try to answer with your case studies could be, ‘how you solve the problem your customer was going through’ or ‘what needs of the customer did you fulfill?’
 Answering these will show your viewers exactly what you’re capable of and what kind of service they can expect from you.

 If you have a success story to narrate, do it through a video case study.
-A video makes a boring case study seem interesting, leading to higher engagement across audience categories.
+A video makes a tedious case study interesting, leading to higher engagement across audience categories.
 It is one of the most appealing and informative blog content types.

 The future of content is visual.
 Attention spans of the audiences are shortening every passing year.
-So, in order to keep them engaged with whatever you produce, you make it into a visual format.
-As mentioned above, tangible and real-life examples that are used to make a case study help build authenticity.
-However, using video to do so goes a step further because there is visual proof of your claims.
+So, to keep them engaged with whatever you produce, you make it into a visual format.
+As mentioned above, tangible and real-life examples used to make a case study help build authenticity.
+However, using video goes a step further because there is visual proof of your claims.
 The audience gets to see what you are capable of.

 Interviews have been one of the most popular types of content for as long as one can remember.
 They are conversational and meaningful.
 Publishing an interview with a significant personality can drive more views to your blog.
 The collaboration between you and the person you choose to interview would be mutually beneficial.
 Both you and the interviewee will gain exposure to the other’s audience.

 Interview articles are comparatively less hassle.
-Once you secure an influential personality to be interviewed, all you have to do is research them and form questions.
-This type of content helps you avoid having to write an article from scratch and can be a breath of fresh air format-wise.
+Once you secure an influential personality to be interviewed, you have to research them and form questions.
+This type of content helps you avoid writing an article from scratch and can be a breath of fresh air format-wise.

 Similar to interviews, panel discussions also allow access to newer audiences that already follow the people you choose for your panel.